sassoftware/devsascom-rest-api-samples/VisualInvestigator/viSearchAndDiscovery.md

 }
 ```

-#### <a name='Use-Case-Five'>Use Case Five</a>: Re-index All Person Objects From the Source Database in the Background
+#### <a name='use-case-five'>Use Case Five</a>: Re-index All Person Objects From the Source Database in the Background

 A user wants to delete all person objects in order to re-index them from the source database while not interrupting ongoing searches, which requires three separate calls:

 1. POST to /admin/indices/person?searchable=false (without a request body) to create a new unsearchable index for person objects.

 2. POST directly to the underlying search engine to index the person objects into the newly created index.
-Refer to the [OpenSearch Bulk API](https://opensearch.org/docs/2.16/api-reference/document-apis/bulk/) for details.
+For more information, see [OpenSearch Bulk API](https://opensearch.org/docs/2.16/api-reference/document-apis/bulk/)

 3. POST on /admin/operations with the following request body to make the new person index searchable and delete all older person indices.